tuannguy/tuannguy/README.md

-- 👋 Hi, I’m @tuannguy
+- 👋 Hi, I’m @tuannguy aka tuna 🐟

 I'm more professional on LinkedIn